jdhaywd/FlightLine-Public/index.md

 ## 12. How Can You Contact Us About This Notice?

-If you have questions or comments about this notice, you may email us at jdhaywd@gmail.com or contact us by post at:
+If you have questions or comments about this notice, you may email us at jdhaywd@gmail.com.

-Jack Hayward
-FlightLine
-United Kingdom

 If you are a resident in the United Kingdom, the 'data controller' of your personal information is Jack Hayward.
 You can contact him directly regarding the processing of your information by email at jdhaywd@gmail.com.